tpoisot/BiWeb/README.md

 ### Authors

-This project is a collaboration between [Weitz's research group](http://ecotheory.biology.gatech.edu) and [Gravel's research group](http://chaire-eec.uqar.qc.ca/dom-fr.php).
-If you detect a bug or simply would like to give us feedback, please contact to:
+This project is a collaboration between members of [Weitz research group](http://ecotheory.biology.gatech.edu) and [Gravel research group](http://chaire-eec.uqar.qc.ca/dom-fr.php).
+If you detect a bug or simply would like to give us feedback, please contact:

 * `biweb-py`: [Timothée Poisot](http://timotheepoisot.fr/)
 * `biweb-ml`: [César Flores](mailto:cesar.flores@gatech.edu)